Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 These phrases are red flags indicating a pattern of avoidance.
 If you hear them regularly, you may be dealing with a professional excuse-maker rather than a team player.

-How to Combat Slopey-Shouldered Behavior in the Workplace
+How to Combat Slopey-Shouldered Organisations in the Workplace

 The key to addressing this issue lies in encouraging a culture of accountability.
-Organizations and teams can implement several strategies to discourage avoidance and encourage responsibility:
+Organisations and teams can implement several strategies to discourage avoidance and encourage responsibility:

 1. Promote Accountability